chimericdream/worldofpannotia.com/src/setting/cosmology/planar-traits/index.md

 Even moving an unattended object within a static plane requires a DC 16 Strength check.
 Particularly heavy objects may be impossible to move.

-**Sentient:** These planes are ones that respond to a single thought— that of the plane itself.
+**Sentient:** These planes are ones that respond to a single thought&ndash;that of the plane itself.
 Travelers would find the plane's landscape changing as a result of what the plane thought of the travelers, either becoming more or less hospitable depending on its reaction.

 ### Elemental and Energy Traits